rintoj/gql-hook-codegen/README.md

 --package=<string>       Default package to use

---save                   Save schema locally if --schema-url is used
+--save                   Save schema locally if --schema-url is

-COMMON

---help                   Show help
+                         used

 ```